Please ensure Javascript is enabled for purposes of website accessibility

 Article (54) Individual Labour Disputes

-1. If the Employer, Worker or any beneficiary thereof disputes concerning any of the rights entitled to any of them under the provisions of this Decree by law, he is required to apply to the Ministry which shall examine the application and take whatever is considered necessary for settlement of dispute between them amicably.
+1. If the Employer, Worker or any beneficiary thereof disputes concerning any of the rights entitled to any of them pursuant to the provisions of this Law by Decree, he shall apply to the Ministry that shall examine the application and take whatever is considered necessary for amicable settlement of dispute.

-2. The Ministry shall issue a final decision on the dispute whenever the claim amount subject of the dispute does not exceed (50,000) Fifty Thousand Dirhams, or whenever the dispute was because of the non-adherence of any of the parties to the decision of amicable resolution of the dispute previously issued by the Ministry and regardless of the claim amount.
+2. The Ministry shall resolve the dispute by a resolution whenever the value of the claim subject to the dispute does not exceed the amount of (50,000) fifty thousand AED, or whenever the dispute concerns the failure of either party to comply with the amicable settlement resolution previously issued on the subject by the Ministry, regardless of the value of the claim.

-4. The Ministry shall, in the event that an amicable settlement is not possible within the period specified by the Executive Regulation of this Decree by law, refer the dispute to the competent court and such referral must be annexed with a memorandum that includes a summary of the dispute, the parties' arguments, and the Ministry's recommendation.
+4. If amicable settlement is not possible within the period specified by the Executive Regulation of this Law by Decree, in cases other than those stipulated in Clause No. (2) of this Article, the Ministry shall refer the dispute to the Competent Court, and the referral shall be accompanied by a memorandum containing a summary of the dispute, the arguments of both parties and the Ministry recommendation.

-5. The Ministry may, during the course of the dispute, compel the Employer to continue paying the Worker's wages for a maximum of two months, if the dispute causes the Worker's wages to be suspended, and in accordance with the Executive Regulation of this Decree by Law.
+5. During the course of the dispute, the Ministry may oblige the Employer to continue paying the worker wages for a maximum period of (2) months.
+If the dispute results in the worker salary being suspended, in accordance with the Executive Regulations of this Law by Decree.

-7. The competent court shall, within three (3) business days as of the date of receipt of the application, set a date for a session to consider the lawsuit, and a summon to this effect shall be served upon both parties of the dispute and it shall resolve the lawsuit promptly.
+7. The Competent Court of First Instance shall, within three (3) business days as of the date of receipt of the application, set a date for a session to consider the case, and a summon to this effect shall be served upon both parties of the dispute and it shall resolve the case promptly.

-9. The lawsuit for any rights entitled under the provisions of this Decree by law shall not be heard after the lapse of one year as of the date of the maturity of the right claimed.
+9. The case for any rights entitled under the provisions of this Law by Decree shall not be heard after the lapse of two years as of the date of work relation termination.

 Article (55) Exemption from Judicial Fees